WHAT IS A FLOORCLOTH?

 A Little History:

-Floorcloths originated in the 18th century when colonists brought them from England as a decorative but economical floor covering.
+Floorcloths originated in the 18th century when colonists from England brought over the idea of floorcloths as decorative but economical floor coverings.
 Originally made of sailcloth remnants, they were a durable, practical way to bring color and design into the home.
 But with the eventual introduction of linoleum and wall-to-wall carpeting, floorcloths became a thing of the past.
 However, over the past decades, the renewed interest in natural, eco-friendly products for the home has paved the way for the beauty of hardwood floors, and in turn, the resurgence of floorcloths for protection and decoration.

 In order to give her customers exactly what they want, in terms of color, design and dimensions, Paige often creates floorcloths on commission.
 To get started on your own floorcloth commission, click on Custom Orders above.
 For inspiration, click on Floorcloths and then Gallery of Floorcloths.